fleschutz/PowerShell/Docs/open-google-docs.md

 ## open-google-docs.ps1 - Opens Google Docs

-This script launches the Web browser with the Google Docs website.
+This PowerShell script launches the Web browser with the Google Docs website.

 ## Parameters
 ```powershell